 Build Social Connections

-Humans are social beings, and depression can be as harmful as smoking 15 cigarettes a day.
-Strong social connections reduce risk of heart disease, stroke, and cognitive decline.
-Long-lived people stay connected with family, friends, and community through conversations, meals, and quality time.
-Volunteering, joining clubs, or attending events builds meaningful relationships and boosts mental health.
+Humans are social beings, and isolation can negatively affect both mental and physical health.
+Strong social connections reduce the risk of heart disease, stroke, and cognitive decline.
+Long-lived people maintain close ties with family, friends, and community through conversations, shared meals, and quality time.

 Get Enough Sleep